-1 Mode of Outreach: PUBLIC NEEDS HEARING Target of Outreach Minorities, Persons with disabilities, Non-targeted/broad community, Residents of Public and Assisted Housing Summary of Four organizations attended and commented at the Public Needs Hearing, while response/attendance seven others presented written comments via email.
-Summary of Comments received were related to the use of CDBG funds for affordable housing comments received development, as well as prioritizing funding for infrastructure, workforce housing, legal services, youth services, substance abuse, and accessibility.
-Comments received are included as an appendix.
-Summary of comments not No comments were rejected. accepted and reasons · 2 Mode of Outreach: PUBLIC MEETING Target of Outreach Minorities, Persons with disabilities, Non-targeted/broad community, Residents of Public and Assisted Housing Summary of Staff member attended Council of Councils meeting on May 25, 2021, to present the response/attendance City's Strategic Plan Goals and solicit input for Program Year 2021 activities and priorities.
-Attendees included Neighborhood Council representatives, community residents, reporter with the Tribune , and two City Commissioners.
-Summary of Comments received pertained to program requirements for income verification and comments received how entitlement funds work in relation to recent funds the City has received through the American Rescue Plan Act (ARPA).
-All comments are summarized and included as an appendix.
-Summary of comments not No comments were rejected. accepted and reasons 3 Mode of Outreach: PUBLIC HEARING Target of Outreach Minorities, Persons with disabilities, Non-targeted/broad community, Non-profit agency personnel, faith-based institutions
+1 Mode of Outreach: PUBLIC NEEDS HEARING Target of Outreach Minorities, Persons with disabilities, Non-targeted/broad community, Residents of Public and Assisted Housing Summary of Eight individuals commented at the Public Needs Hearing on April 5, 2022, while one response/attendance other presented written comments via email.
+Summary of Comments received were related to the use of CDBG funds for affordable housing comments received development, as well as prioritizing funding for services.
+Comments received are included as an appendix and summarized in this document.
+Summary of comments not No comments were rejected. accepted and reasons No comments were rejected.
+2 Mode of Outreach: PUBLIC MEETING Target of Outreach Minorities, Persons with disabilities, Non-targeted/broad community, Residents of Public and Assisted Housing Summary of On June 21, 2022 a public meeting was held during the City Commission meeting to response/attendance present the City's Plan Goals and solicit input for Program Year 2022 activities and priorities.
+Summary of No comments were received during the Public Meeting. comments received Summary of comments not No comments were rejected. accepted and reasons 3 Mode of Outreach: PUBLIC HEARING Target of Outreach Minorities, Persons with disabilities, Non-targeted/broad community, Non-profit agency personnel, faith-based institutions Summary of A second Public Hearing was held on July 5, 2022, when the City Commission voted response/attendance on the 2022 Annual Action Plan.
+One person commented at the public hearing.
+Summary of Comment received was in regard to addressing homelessness and a concern about comments received tax payer dollars being used for such activities.
+Comment received is included as an appendix.
+Summary of comments not No comments were rejected. accepted and reasons 4 Mode of Outreach: INTERNET OUTREACH

-Summary of A second Public Hearing will be held on July 6, 2021, when the City Commission votes response/attendance on the 2021 Annual Action Plan.
-Summary of comments received Comments received are included as an appendix.
-Summary of comments not accepted and reasons No comments were rejected.
-4 Mode of Outreach: INTERNET OUTREACH Target of Outreach Minorities, Persons with disabilities, Non-targeted/broad community, Residents of ŭ Public and Assisted Housing, Non-profit agency personnel, faith-based institutions Summary of response/attendance The City's website and Facebook page were utilized to provide additional sources of Public Notice for the following: public comment period for the proposed Citizen Participation Plan from March 22 - April 5, 2021; Public Needs Hearing on May 4, 2021; public comment period for the proposed Annual Action Plan from June 7 - June 21, 2021; Public Hearing on July 6, 2021; and to host the proposed Citizen Participation Plan and Annual Action Plan drafts for public review, comment, and download.
-Summary of comments received Comments received are included as an appendix.
-Summary of comments not accepted and reasons No comments were rejected.
-5 Mode of Outreach: NEWSPAPER AD Target of Outreach Minorities, Persons with disabilities, Non-targeted/broad community, Residents of Public and Assisted Housing, Non-profit agency personnel, faith-based institutions Summary of response/attendance Legal Advertisements were placed with the Great Falls Tribune to run on the following dates for the corresponding Public Notices: March 21, 2021 and March 28, 2021 for the 15-day comment period from March 22-April 5, 2021 for the proposed Citizen Participation Plan; April 18, 2021 and April 25, 2021 for the May 4, 2021 Public Needs Hearing; June 6, 2021 and June 13, 2021 for the 15-day comment period from June 7, 2021-June 21, 2021 for the proposed Annual Action Plan; June 20, 2021 and June 27, 2021 for the July 6, 2021 Public Hearing.
-Summary of comments received Comments received are included as an appendix.
-Summary of comments not accepted and reasons No comments were rejected.
+Target of Outreach Minorities, Persons with disabilities, Non-targeted/broad community, Residents of Public and Assisted Housing, Non-profit agency personnel, faith-based institutions Summary of The City's website and Facebook page were utilized to provide additional sources of response/attendance Public Notice for the following: public comment period for the proposed Citizen Participation Plan from May 16 - June 15, 2022; Public Needs Hearing on April 5, 2022; public comment period for the proposed Annual Action Plan from May 16 - June 15, 2022; Public Meeting on June 21, 2022; Public Hearing on July 5, 2022; and to host the proposed Citizen Participation Plan and Annual Action Plan drafts for public review, comment, and download.
+Summary of Comments received are included as an annendiv comments received Comments received are included as an appendix.
+Summary of comments not No comments were rejected accepted and reasons No comments were rejected.
+5 Mode of Outreach: NEWSPAPER AD Target of Outreach Minorities, Persons with disabilities, Non-targeted/broad community, Residents of Public and Assisted Housing, Non-profit agency personnel, faith-based institutions Summary of Legal Advertisements were placed with the Great Falls Tribune to run on the response/attendance following dates for the corresponding Public Notices: March 20, 2022 and March 27, 2022 for the April 5, 2022 Public Needs Hearing; May 15, 2022 and May 22, 2022 for the 30-day comment period from May 16, 2022-June 15, 2022 for the proposed Annual Action Plan and Citizen Participation Plan; June 19, 2022 and June 26, 2022 for the July 5, 2022 Public Hearing.
+Summary of Comments received are included as an annendiv comments received Comments received are included as an appendix.
+Summary of comments not No comments were rejected.